dom-inic/space_invasion/readme.txt

 from ship import Ship
-unittest module for testing codes try and except to manage errors that might arise when playing the game
+unittest module for testing codes try and except to manage errors that might arise when playing the game in order for you to begin the game you need to press p which stands for play to shoot use the spacebar to quit the game place the esc button to move right and left use the right and left arrow keys the remaining part is the pausing part which am yet to decide which keyboard button to use since almost every known key by the user is already being used for other purposes. but it is currently working with the capslock key . also tweaked it to work best with the covid 19 pandemic we have right now.